7.4 Tolerance, Pain, and Treatment Reactions

 Pain and Tolerance as Reevaluation Data

-Pain is part of the WCC Assessment blueprint and it remains central in Re-Evaluation.
-A treatment plan is not effective if it causes avoidable trauma, prevents adherence, or masks a new complication.
-The exam often tests whether the candidate notices that pain has changed, where it occurs, and how it relates to the dressing, wound status, or underlying etiology.
+Pain belongs to the WCC Assessment blueprint and stays central in Re-Evaluation.
+A plan is not effective if it causes avoidable trauma, blocks adherence, or masks a new complication.
+Exam items test whether the candidate notices that pain has changed, where it occurs, and how it relates to the dressing, wound status, or underlying etiology.

-Tolerance includes more than a pain score.
-It includes whether the dressing removal causes bleeding, whether adhesive strips skin, whether compression is safe and acceptable, whether offloading prevents daily function, and whether the patient can manage the plan at home.
-It also includes emotional responses such as fear of dressing changes when that fear blocks adherence.
+A 0-to-10 number is only one input.
+Tolerance also includes whether dressing removal causes bleeding, whether adhesive strips fragile skin, whether compression is safe and acceptable, whether offloading prevents daily function, and whether the patient can manage the plan at home.
+It includes emotional responses — fear of dressing changes that blocks adherence is a tolerance problem, not a character flaw.

 FindingPossible meaningWCC-style response